Living with Hearing loss

 • Use natural gestures, writing or drawings to help get the message across.

-• Above all, be very patient, positive and cheerful.
+• Above all, be very patient and with a positive attitude.

 Substantiated information by: